a person wearing latex gloves checking a woman s teeth

 Burning mouth in menopause

 Burning mouth occurs more frequently in women than men, especially women who are going through the menopause and in people over 50.
 Burning mouth in menopause is one of the unusual symptoms.
 A burning sensation in the mouth, for which no cause can be found.
 It is common, affecting up to 15% of adults.
-At Rowena Health Menopause Specialist Clinic we often see women who struggle with this and are unaware this is a symptom of menopause.
+At Rowena Health we often see women who struggle with this and are unaware this is a symptom of menopause.

 The causes are poorly understood, it could be a neuropathic pain caused by changes in the nerve fibres in the tongue.
 It can increase in times of stress, when talking or eating hot or spicy foods.
 The symptoms normally do not change the physical appearance of the tongue or mouth.
 There is pain in the mouth daily, but nothing to see, which can be very distressing.